• Pricing

 Section is visible or hidden now / was visible at least once

-Example of using API:
+Example of using API

-Available events in the element / section:
+Available events inside the element / section

 Event name